LiZheng1997/LiZheng1997/_news/homelab.md

 I released my homelab configurations on my [Github](https://github.com/LiZheng1997/homelab), you can find more details on my github repository.

-All Public services are listed bellow:
+All Public services are listed below:

 |        Applications       |  Hosted-servers   |URLs                                                       |